 A host of deserving good causes handed a cash boost thanks to the efforts of all those who took part.

 There was a fantastic atmosphere as hugely-supportive crowds cheered the runners around the route, which featured the town centre, River Ouse pathway, The Walks and a number of historic buildings including Red Mount, the Custom House and Greyfriars Tower.

 First across the finish line was Adrian Mussett in a time of 32mins 46secs.
-James O'Neill took second place in 33mins 32secs with Kieran Brady third in 33mins 34secs.
+James O'Neill took second place in 33mins 32secs with Kieron Brady third in 33mins 34secs.

 Kathryn Mathias was the first woman home in 38mins 45secs followed by Rebecca Sharpe who clocked 39mins 51secs for second spot and Fenella Sunaway who took third in 40mins 45secs.

-Molly Hunt was the first wheelchair through the finish line with a time of 39mins 57secs
+Molly Hunt was the first female wheelchair finisher through the finish line with Peter Downing the first male wheelchair finisher.

 There was plenty of friendly rivalry in the Bespak GEAR 10K Corporate Challenge in which teams battled to be crowned fastest team in the race.
 The results will be announced soon.